ginstrom/paladin-novel/manuscript/chapter-12.md

 "Then you give what you can, and trust that it will be enough."

 Another call echoed up from below—Pell's voice again, urgent but not panicked.
-Gond pushed himself to his feet, his body protesting the movement.
+Gond pushed himself to his feet, his legs unsteady beneath him.
+His hands shook slightly as he brushed dirt from his knees, and he had to pause a moment to let a wave of dizziness pass.
 The hollow ache in his chest had deepened, but beneath it, he felt something else: a strange sense of rightness, as if he were finally walking a path meant for him.

 "Come," Silviana said, rising gracefully beside him.
 "Let us see what new challenge awaits."